pingcap/docs-cn/tidb-resource-control.md

 </CustomContent>

+Starting from TiDB v7.0.0, both parameters are enabled by default.
 The results of the combinations of these two parameters are shown in the following table.

 | `resource-control.enabled`  | `tidb_enable_resource_control`= ON   | `tidb_enable_resource_control`= OFF  |
 |:----------------------------|:-------------------------------------|:-------------------------------------|